-The owner of the real estate served or to which the service is available shall be responsible to the Borough for payment of the fees or assessments herein provided, irrespective of any agreement between the owner and a third party, and the bill may be rendered at the option of the Borough to either the owner of the real estate or the tenant or other occupier, unless the owner notifies the Borough in writing to whom the bill shall be rendered.
-The owner shall remain liable for the payment of all such fees and assessments irrespective as to who the bill is rendered.
+The owner of the real estate served or to which the service is available shall be responsible to the Borough for payment of the sanitation service fees or assessments herein provided, regardless of to whom the bill is rendered.

 Editor's Note: Former Subsection G, regarding cash deposits by nonowners receiving refuse service, which immediately followed this subsection, was repealed 4-13-2009 by Ord.
 No. 2009-09.